Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 • Chinese

-By creating Chinese audio, you can also enable inbound tourists from places with large Chinese-speaking populations, such as Singapore and Malaysia, to use the audio guide.
+By creating Chinese audio, you can also enable inbound tourists from places with many ethnic Chinese, such as Singapore and Malaysia, to use the audio guide.

-*While Cantonese speakers from Hong Kong often understand Mandarin (the standard language of China), it is more considerate to create Cantonese audio if possible.
+*While Cantonese speakers in Hong Kong often understand Mandarin (standard Chinese), it is more hospitable to create Cantonese audio whenever possible.

-[Multilingual Support] Recommended AI Service for Inbound Tourist Guides
+【Multilingual Support】Recommended AI Services for Inbound Tourist Guides

 Ondoku

-"Ondoku" is the recommended AI text-to-speech service for creating multilingual audio guides.
+"Ondoku" is a recommended AI text-to-speech service for creating multilingual audio guides.

 It is very easy to use.

-Just paste the AI-translated foreign language text and press the "Read" button, and you can create foreign language audio with native pronunciation in just 10 seconds!
+Just paste the AI-translated foreign language and press the "Read" button, and you can create foreign language audio with native pronunciation in as little as 10 seconds!

-You can read and download up to 5,000 characters for free, so you can start making your multilingual audio guide right away.
+You can read and download up to 5,000 characters for free, so you can start making multilingual audio guides right now.

 How to Create a Multilingual Audio Guide

-How do I write sentences in Korean or Chinese?
+How do I create sentences in Korean or Chinese?
 Isn't it difficult?

 cat